 Is the procedure painful?

-With all surgery, there is a bit of discomfort.
-However, with the state-of-the-art dental implant technology available, pain and recovery times are shorter than they ever have been.
-Your dental implant specialist will ensure that you endure the least amount of discomfort possible.
+As with all surgery, there is a little discomfort.
+With the state-of-the-art dental implant technology available today, recovery times are shorter than they ever have been.
+Your dental implant specialist will ensure that you endure the least amount of discomfort possible with a quick recovery.

 Can I get general anesthesia?